rayxke/kiritos-classroom/site/content/sks/spring2023/english-research/homework7.md

 - Feel free to use the [APA template](https://docs.google.com/document/d/1XYLYpv6UT1L5TINqOz0IR6Q9XAoSWBxv/edit?usp=sharing&ouid=106340071982720803011&rtpof=true&sd=true) to write your paper.
 - Feel free to use the [MLA template](https://docs.google.com/document/d/1heyKJB0aHgCSFQR8IdlcZ0m6QTVDEWzh/edit?usp=share_link&ouid=106340071982720803011&rtpof=true&sd=true) to write your paper.
 - Remember, your first draft won't be perfect but this will help your teacher make sure your paper is on the right path!
+- Make sure to take a look at the [final paper requirements](/sks/spring2023/english-research/final-paper) to help you get an idea for how to structure your paper.